-PMI disburses available funds to owners on or before the 10th of each month, if funds have been collected.
+PMI disburses available funds to owners on or before the 10th of each month.
 If this day falls on the weekend, PMI issues funds on the next business day.
 PMI does not disburse funds on weekends and holidays.
 PMI does NOT issue owner checks unless there are sufficient funds in the owner's account.
 It is vital to accurately post rents, pay vendors, and disburse funds for your account.
 Therefore, it is vital PMI adhere to this schedule to ensure servicing every owner's account.